Miles:6 Locks:1 Lock miles 7

 Had a prolonged passage up the lock as something was fouling one of the bottom gates so they had to re-empty the lock and open / close the gate to clear it.
 Each lock cycle uses 500,000 gallons apparently so it took 1 million gallons to raise us up 8 feet!

 Heading towards the Acton Bridge moorings, they looked quite full and also very close to busy road bridge.
-So we did a U-turn (no need for winding holes on the Weaver Navigation!) and moored at the Dutton Mile moorings which are lovely and quiet but still in site and just a gentle stroll from the Leigh Arms!
+So we did a U-turn (no need for winding holes on the Weaver Navigation!) and moored at the Dutton Mile moorings which are lovely and quiet but still in sight of and just a gentle stroll from the Leigh Arms!